 Fill their plates full of bright colourful fresh veggies focusing on green leafy veggies like kale, broccoli, cauliflower and fruits like berries which are still in season.
 Try to give them the widest variety possible, and make it fun!
-Each different colour represents a load of different minerals and vitamins, especially vitamin c which is needed to support their immune systems.
-Try to sneak in veggies into smoothies, soups and pasta sauces if you find it difficult to feed them straight up vegetables.
+Each different colour represents a load of different minerals and vitamins, especially vitamin C which is needed to support their immunity.
+Try to sneak in veggies into smoothies, soups and pasta sauces if you find it difficult to feed them vegetables straight up.

 2. Remember all-important protein

 "My child keeps getting sick at school" is a common statement spoken among parents.
 To prevent and avoid kids picking up germs, introduce foods like fish, poultry, nuts and seeds, beans and lean meats with each meal and snack.
 This is essential for healthy immunity.
 If they’re snacking on fruit, try to give them a handful of crunchy pumpkin seeds with an apple or spread some nut butter on sliced banana or fruit and make fun sandwiches.
 This will also help to keep them feeling fuller for longer.

 Mushrooms are full of beta glucans which go directly to support the white blood cells that target threatening substances like cold and flu viruses.
 Go for all varieties like shitake, chestnut, portobello and try to add them to foods like soups and bolognese sauces where they can go relatively unnoticed!

 4. Reduce refined and added sugars

 Eating or drinking too much sugar curbs immune system cells that attack bacteria.
 Swap fruit juices and fizzy drinks for water flavoured with fresh berries, lemon or lime and replace sweet snacks with immune-enhancing goji berries, humous and crudités or fresh fruit.